charlie-bloor/vf/README.md

 1. **Test harness**

-   When the main `Musicalog` project is running a Swagger UI is available here:
+   When the main `Musicalog` project is running, a Swagger UI is available at:

    ```
     http://localhost:5000/swagger